If I could go back in time, I would save myself from countless hours, days, and months working on the wrong things.

 Not all content is created equal.
 Technology is always evolving and selecting who you learn from is one of the most important criteria in you succeeding.

-There is a big market right now for programmers, and there are a lot of “teachers” (yes, including myself).
+There is a big market right now for programmers, and there are a lot of “teachers” (yes, including myself and the other instructors here at Zero To Mastery).
 Everybody is trying to grab your attention and tell you “this is the right way of doing it”.